jeremytammik/ElementOutline/README.md

 the [extrusion analyser and plan view boundaries](https://thebuildingcoder.typepad.com/blog/2013/04/extrusion-analyser-and-plan-view-boundaries.html).

-The [GeoSnoop .NET boundary curve loop visualisation](https://thebuildingcoder.typepad.com/blog/2013/04/geosnoop-net-boundary-curve-loop-visualisation.html) provides some example images of the resulting putlines.
+The [GeoSnoop .NET boundary curve loop visualisation](https://thebuildingcoder.typepad.com/blog/2013/04/geosnoop-net-boundary-curve-loop-visualisation.html) provides some example images of the resulting outlines.

 As you can see there, the outline generated is more precise and detailed than the standard 2D Revit representation.